 The story of Henry Young has become a part of the local history and has found its way into the folklore of the region.
 While little has been recorded of his early life, Young’s death on September 8, 1861 is well-known by folklorists and historians.

-The WPA Guide to West Virginia refers to Young’s Monument as “The Lonely Grave,” though it states that both Henry and his wife, Lucinda, were both buried at the location.
-Henry, according to the version recorded in the guide, refused to surrender to the advancing Union army and maintained a one-man war against the entire advance guard of General William S. Rosecrans’s Army until he was shot down.
-The version makes Henry’s death seem to be a shoot-out between him and the entire army.
+The WPA Guide to West Virginia refers to Young’s Monument as “The Lonely Grave,” though it states both Henry and his wife, Lucinda, were buried at the location.
+Young, according to the guidebook, refused to surrender to the advancing Union army.
+He bravely stood his ground and maintained a one-man war against the entire advance guard of General William S. Rosecrans’s Army until being shot down.
+The version makes Young’s death a shoot-out between him and the entire army.

 Carefully reviewing all the sources and opinions, I believe that the truth lies somewhere in between the accounts given.
-I do not think Henry was a one-man war machine facing down the Union army, nor do I believe that he turned and fled like the Union army maintained.
+I do not think Henry Young was a one-man war machine facing down the Union army, nor do I believe that he turned and fled like the Union army maintained.